jongharyu/neural-svd/README.md

 ```bash
 . scripts/pde_hydrogen.sh $loss_name $batch_size $seq
 ```
-Here, the last flag `seq` indicates the version of nesting for NestedLoRA.
+Here, the last flag `seq` indicates the version of nesting for `NestedLoRA`.

 For example, to replicate the set of experiments, one can run
 ```bash